purecloudlabs/iframe-coordinator/docs/documents/client-setup.md

 ## Application Bootstrap

-Early in the application bootstrap process, you will need to create a {@link client.Client} instance, add an event listener for environment data passed from the host application, and start the client.
+Early in the application bootstrap process, you will need to create a [client.Client](../client/classes/Client.md) instance, add an event listener for environment data passed from the host application, and start the client.

-{@link client.EnvData | Environment data} is data set in the host application that is static over time, but that clients will need to function, such as the user-selected locale.
+[Environment data](../client/interfaces/EnvData.md) is data set in the host application that is static over time, but that clients will need to function, such as the user-selected locale.
 It supports both pre-defined common/required options and custom data.

-Calling {@link client.Client.start} on the client sets up messaging listeners, and sends a signal to the host application to inform it that your application is ready to start receiving messages.
+Calling [client.Client.start](../client/classes/Client.md#start) on the client sets up messaging listeners, and sends a signal to the host application to inform it that your application is ready to start receiving messages.